 “I’ve been afraid of debt for a long time and feel compelled to pay off debts quickly.
 My parents taught me to not dig a hole I can’t climb out of, and I’ve always been that way.”

 “I always make sure to have money in an emergency fund.
-I always try to save at least 5% of my salary in my 401(k).”
+I always try to save at least 5% of my salary towards for my big ticket financial goals.”

 However, heed this advice from Marvin Fausto, an investment expert who has served as Senior Vice President and Chief Investment Officer of Trust & Investment Group at BDO Unibank, on ANC’s On The Money.
 “If you’re not ready to let go of your spending habits, let go of the way you buy things left and right, then maybe you’re not ready [for marriage].
 But if you are already willing to sacrifice just a little bit of that for the benefit of the marriage, then you will slowly get into the groove, into the idea of getting married.”

-- Discuss your financial goals.
-Write down your goals and plan for how much money you’d need to achieve them.
+Write down your goals and plan how much money you’d need to achieve them.
 Maybe you want to pay off all your debt.
-Perhaps you want to save together for a big expense, like a vacation, a car, or home ownership.
+Perhaps you want to save together for a big expense, like a vacation, a car, or homeownership.
 You might want kids.
 And you might want to send these kids to good schools.
 Whatever your financial goals are, they’re going to require planning and money.
 Set some short-term and long-term goals with your partner so you can work together to achieve them.

 - Savings — individuals usually have their own savings accounts, especially if they’ve been working for a while.
 Partners should let each other know how much they have saved up.